nilsonbsr/xMach/README.md

 ```
 make sure to also copy/ move the whole content of _**i586-linux2.tar.gz**_ to _/usr/local/_.
 ### _Source-Code & Permissions_
 one more step, and then we are all set to start compiling.
-Extract **_xMach-1_0_** and make sure that all the sub-folders have executable permissions by simply execute the following codes.
+Extract **_xMach-1_0_** or clone the original GitHub-Repo directly from [here](https://github.com/neozeed/xMach) and make sure that all the sub-folders have executable permissions by simply execute the following codes.

 ```
 chmod +x kernel/c*